OseasSon/CovidTracker/README.md

 - Select a country and a date range to view the number of new cases and new deaths for each day in the selected date range.
 - View a bar chart comparing number of cases and deasths between continents.

+The aplications is reponsive and supports dark mode based on your device's settings.

 ## Technologies Used

 - PHP